 It’s no biggie that devices from the watches we wear to cars and refrigerators we use daily have evolved and are doing a lot more than what they were originally designed to do — thanks to the miracle that is IoT.
-By reducing human interventions and rendering our homes smarter, IoT is quickly becoming one of the phenomena to bring future at the doorsteps of mankind.
+By reducing human interventions and rendering our homes smarter, IoT is quickly becoming one of the phenomena to bring the future to the doorsteps of mankind.

-IoT or Internet of Things refers to the extended internet connectivity that includes everyday objects and how those objects interoperate with our daily lives.
+IoT or the Internet of Things refers to the extended internet connectivity that includes everyday objects and how those objects interoperate with our daily lives.
 And though the rate at which these devices have made their way into our lives seems natural as it meets the consumer demands, savvy digital marketers have seen it as an opportunity to harness its power and adapt to industry-wide change.

 But how exactly are they tapping into this technology?

 Keep reading to find out.

 1.Use of Big Data

 Having IoT has made way to a wider range of information from various touch points.
 For a digital marketer, this is extremely helpful towards understanding the customer journey from start to finish.
 With the help of big data, the marketer is able to see where the customer is on their buying journey, and as a result of that they can generate more touch points for positive customer interaction.
 This increased access to customers gives marketers the chance to find new ways of communicating and creating meaningful connections early on at the buyer stage, rather than when a purchase is made.

 Having said that, marketers should be mindful of data privacy laws and concerns about how customer data is being used.
 Data protection laws such as GDPR and CASL regulations have been put into effect and if you’re found guilty of misusing customer data, you could be charged a hefty fine of up to 20 million Euros or 4% of your annual income.